ckw017/go-shorten/README.md

 ## go-shorten: URL Shortener Service

 This service stores and serves URL redirects.
 I stole this from [Thomas](https://github.com/ckw017/go-shorten) who stole the idea from when he worked at LinkedIn who apparently stole it from Google.
-The rest of this README is from his repo.

 The rest of this README is from the original repo.
 I added [local-setup.md](local-setup.md) for instructions on setting up go links on a local machine.
 ### Why?